MehmetErtass/personal-finance-tracker-backend/README.md

 ## 🚀 Features

 - 📥 Add, update, and delete income and expenses
-- 🧾 Categorize transactions (e.g., food, rent, entertainment)
+- 🧾 Categorize transactions
-- 🤖 Receive AI-powered budgeting suggestions (via OpenAI API)
+- 🤖 Receive AI-powered budgeting suggestions
 - 📈 Track spending habits over time
 - 🔒 Secure API endpoints using API keys
 - 🌐 Ready to integrate with a frontend or mobile app